Comparative Historical Analysis (Modules 10, 14)

 Suggested readings:

-Sewell, William, Historical Events as Transformations of Structures: Inventing Revolution at the Bastille,” in The Logics of History (Chicago: University of Chicago Press), 225-271.
+Sewell, William.
+“Historical Events as Transformations of Structures: Inventing Revolution at the Bastille.”
+In The Logics of History (Chicago: University of Chicago Press), 225–271.

 Soss, Joe.
 2018.
 “On Casing a Study versus Studying a Case.”
-Qualitative and Multi- Method Research 16(1): 21–27
+Qualitative and Multi-Method Research 16(1): 21–27.

-Comparative Historical Analysis II (M15, June 20)
+Comparative Historical Analysis II (M14, June 18)

 8:45am - 10:15am – Longue Durée Analysis: Temporal Broadening and Exploring

-James Scott observed that “once you elongate the time horizon, things start to move”.
-Such temporal broadening is the hallmark longue durée analysis that explores longer-term, slower moving patterns of historical change.
+James Scott observed that “once you elongate the time horizon, things start to move.”
+Such temporal broadening is the hallmark of longue durée analysis that explores longer-term, slower moving patterns of historical change.
 It is the least developed strand of CHA.
 It is used by economic historians, demographers, evolutionary psychologists, and historians influenced by the French Annals school.
 It often employs time series data and leverages various data visualization tools to identify long-term trends.
 Longue durée analysis plays a particularly important role in shifting the analysis from, what Paul Pierson called, short/short explanations to explanations with more long-term temporal perspectives.
 It also partially overlaps with historical political economy, a more recent entrant to historical social science.

 Required readings: